ka10a/compiler-mini-java/README.md

 # MiniJava Compiler

-To build project and compile a file from `samples` folder:
+To build project, parse a file from `samples` folder and draw grammar:

 ```
 ./tool.sh filename.java
 ```

-It will also draw an AST image and save it to `graph.png`.
+Visualized grammar will in `grammar.png`